-- (1) To be able to explain basic concept and theory on generation process of water-related disasters, water-related hazard risk evaluation, disaster risk management policy and technologies. - (2) To be able to explain basic concept and theory on flood countermeasures including landslide and debris flow. - (3) To formulate the countermeasures to solve the problems and issues concerning water-related disasters in their countries by applying techniques and knowledge acquired through the program.
+(1) To be able to explain basic concepts and theories on the generation process of water-related disasters, water-related hazard risk evaluation, disaster risk management policy and technologies.

+- (2) To be able to explain basic concepts and theories on flood countermeasures including landslide and debris flow. - (3) To formulate the countermeasures to solve the problems and issues concerning water-related disasters in their countries by applying techniques and knowledge acquired through the program.